 Cut back on ‘bad’ saturated and hydrogenated fats (found in meat, dairy products and processed foods such as cakes, biscuits and junk food) as these have no nutritional value.
 Replace these fats with the essential fats found in oily fish, nuts, seeds and vegetable oils.
 These good fats are especially important for menstruating women as they help to prevent inflammation and reduce abnormal blood clotting.

-Not only does fibre help with digestion and reduce cholesterol levels, but it also plays a key role in balancing female hormones.
+Not only does Fibre is an important part of a balanced diet.
+There are two type of fibre; soluble and insoluble.
+Insoluble fibre helps your bowel to pass… help with digestion and reduce cholesterol levels, but it also plays a key role in balancing female hormones.
 Fibre found in vegetables, fruit and wholegrains can absorb excess oestrogen in the gut and prevent it from re-entering the blood.

 Cut the caffeine

-Caffeine not only removes vital minerals and vitamins from your body due to its diuretic effect, but it’s linked to PMS, in particular breast pain and tenderness.
+Caffeine not only removes vital minerals and vitamins from your body due to its A diuretic is a substance that increases the amount of urine produced and therefore makes you urinate more frequently…. effect, but it’s linked to PMS, in particular breast pain and tenderness.
 Caffeine in tea, coffee, chocolate, soft drinks and headache tablets is a stimulant, which means it will also affect blood sugar levels and lead to rapid peaks and troughs in energy levels.
 I would recommend cutting out all caffeine and replacing with alternatives such as herbal and fruit teas and coffee substitutes such as Caro or Barley Cup. …

 …And the alcohol